Rote Learning: When Memorisation Builds Mastery

 Rote learning is a memorisation technique that involves repeating information until it becomes firmly embedded in long-term memory.
 Whilst often criticised for not promoting understanding, it actually provides essential foundational knowledge that frees up working memory for higher-order thinking skills and critical analysis.

-Teachers can enhance rote learning by using spaced repetition techniques, where information is reviewed at increasing intervals, and incorporating multi-sensory approaches that combine visual, auditory, and kinesthetic elements.
+Teachers can improve rote learning by using spaced repetition techniques, where information is reviewed at increasing intervals, and incorporating multi-sensory approaches that combine visual, auditory, and kinesthetic elements.
 Additionally, chunking information into smaller groups and using rhythm, music, or memory games can significantly improve retention and engagement.

 Effective classroom examples include memorising multiplication tables, learning the alphabet sequence, remembering historical dates, and reciting poetry or speeches.
 Pupils also benefit from rote learning for spelling words, scientific formulas, and foreign language vocabulary, as these foundational elements require exact recall.